zgmartin/numerics/optimize/README.md

 The ideas within annealing were first proposed by Metropolis as he was trying understanding energy state changes of particle systems while working on the Manhattan Project.

+Annealing:
+    guess a solution
+    initialize temperature
+        iterate
+            random change from solution
+            if change less than old:
+                change solution
+            else if p = e^(energy_change/temperature) grater than random number: change solution
+           reduce temperature

-Within annealing, the idea is to take a greedy approach to the problem by accepting smaller energy state transitions, while leaving the possibility of accepting a worse state.
+Within annealing, the idea is to take a greedy approach to the problem by accepting smaller energy state transitions, while leaving the possibility of accepting a worse state to find the overall smallest value.
 The hope is that the worse state will result in a smaller energy than the previous.

+The temperature decrease reduces our chances of transitioning to a new position.
+So as the temperature cools down so does the movement or energy of the particles hence the name annealing.